Intel Management Engine: Disabling the ME

 Strictly speaking, none of the known methods can disable the ME completely, since it is required for booting the main CPU.
 The currently known methods merely make the ME go into abnormal states soon after boot, in which it seems not to have any working functionality.
 The ME is still physically connected to the system and its microprocessor continues to execute code.
-Some manufacturers like Purism disable Intel Management Engine.
+Some manufacturers like Purism and System76 disable the Intel Management Engine.

 Undocumented methods

 Firmware neutralization

 In 2016, the me_cleaner project found that the ME's integrity verification is broken.
 The ME is supposed to detect that it has been tampered with and, if this is the case, shut down the PC forcibly 30 minutes after system start.
 This prevents a compromised system from running undetected, yet allows the owner to fix the issue by flashing a valid version of the ME firmware during the grace period.
 As the project found out, by making unauthorized changes to the ME firmware, it was possible to force it into an abnormal error state that prevented triggering the shutdown even if large parts of the firmware had been overwritten and thus made inoperable.